Basic Usage¶

 Tip

-The OpenAPI generating support and the @app.doc decorator
+The OpenAPI generating support and the @app.doc

 APIFlask provides automatic OpenAPI spec generating support, while also allows you to customize the spec:

-• You can register a spec processor function to process the spec.
+will generated from the blueprint name, the view function name and docstring. - You can register a spec processor function to process the spec.

-• requestBody and responses fields can be set with the input and output decorator.
+fields can be set with theinput

 from apiflask import APIFlask, doc